josegcpa/josegpca.github.io/_pages/cv.md

 Education
 ======
-* B.Ssc. in Biochemistry, University of Coimbra, 2015
+* BSc. in Biochemistry, University of Coimbra, 2015
-* M.Ssc. in Cell and Molecular Biology (with a focus on neuroscience), University of Coimbra, 2017
+* MSc. in Cell and Molecular Biology (with a focus on neuroscience), University of Coimbra, 2017
+  * Award for exceptional school performance (2017)

 Research experience
 ======
 * Summer 2014: Research Intern